ibm-cloud-docs/monitoring/change_agent.md

 **Note:** Port 53 (DNS) is always blacklisted.

-For example, to exclude data coming from ports 6666 and 6379, the *blacklisted_ports* section of a Sysdig agent looks as follows:
+For example, the following sample shows how to set the *blacklisted_ports* section of a Sysdig agent to exclude data coming from ports 6666 and 6379:

 ```
 blacklisted_ports: